serfoll/fso_part0/new-note-diagram/new-note-diagram.md

   browser->>server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json

   activate server
-  server-->>browser: Serves JSON document deactivate server
+  server-->>browser: Serves JSON data file deactivate server

-  Note over browser: The browser executes a callback function with fetched JSON and renders the updated list of notes
+  Note over browser: The browser executes a callback function with the fetched JSON data and renders the updated list of notes

   browser-->>user: The browser presents the updated page to the user
 ```